gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 =====================

-Packaged versions of Dynare are available for Windows (10 and 11), several GNU/Linux distributions (Debian, Ubuntu, Linux Mint, Arch Linux), macOS (12 “Monterey”), and FreeBSD.
+Packaged versions of Dynare are available for Windows (10 and 11), several GNU/Linux distributions (Debian, Ubuntu, Linux Mint, Arch Linux), macOS (13 Ventura), and FreeBSD.
 Dynare should work on other systems, but some compilation steps are necessary in that case.

 In order to run Dynare, you need one of the following: